dreamcatcher-tech/network/Inbox/2025-01-02 1436 difference of a git server vs remote repo.md

 * latest => returns the latest commit immediately

 POST
-- commit (supply the commit object) - can only work if head updates
+- objects that have changed on disk, receive back a hash
--
+- commit (supply the commit object) - can only work if head is referenced as the first parent and all the referenced objects are present on disk

 push up the objects we want to update.